Harajuku Architecture: 10 photos of great buildings

 Designed by architect Kenzo Tange

-With its sweeping profile, the Yoyogi National Gymnasium is iconic modern architecture.
-It was completed for Tokyo’s Summer Olympic Games.
-This building isn’t out of place in the twenty-first century.
-This was probably the first great piece of Harajuku architecture.
+The Yoyogi National Gymnasium is iconic and modern with its sweeping profile.
+Completed in time for Tokyo’s 1964 Summer Olympic Games, this building belongs in the twenty-first century.
+It was probably the first great piece of Harajuku architecture.

 Completed in 2009